fedhere/FASTlab/Questions_and_answers.md

 and/or share a screenshot of
 - what **the command** that causes the error is, and
 - what **the full error** is.
-If it is code you are running, make sure we have access to the code to inspect it (share it on _GitHub_).
-Tell us which platform you are working on, Google COlab, or locally on a Linux, Mac, Windows (git bash or something else...), which versino of _python_ you are using etc.
+If it is code you are running,
+- make sure we have access to the code to inspect it (share it on _GitHub_) whenever possible,
+- tell us which platform you are working on, Google COlab, or locally on a Linux, Mac, Windows (git bash or something else...), which versino of _python_ you are using etc.

 Otherwise it's gonna be _garbage in -> garbage out_.
 I recommand you look on http://stackoverflow.com/ to get a sense of how people write questions the proper way, and by all means not everyone does.
 Look at the replies and see